identifying the green zone

 The Green Zone refers to any situation in which adequate alveolar oxygen delivery can be confirmed and the patient is no longer at imminent risk of critical hypoxia.
 This provides the clinical team with time to pause and consider the opportunities available to them before further instrumenting the airway.
-These opportunities include reoxygenating the patient, assembling resources and making a plan.
+These opportunities include optimising patient physiology, strategising regarding further interventions and mobilising resources.

 Inability to intubate is an inconvenience.
 It is the loss of alveolar oxygen delivery resulting from repeated airway instrumentation that creates an emergency.
 Declaration that the Green Zone has been entered emphasises a key moment of situational awareness to the team.
 This has the potential to interrupt the process of repeated airway instrumentation that can convert the 'can oxygenate' situation into the 'can't oxygenate' situation.

 Relationship between the Green Zone & the SpO2